 Best Bronze Finishing Badges

-Lob City Finisher: Although dunks are a bit difficult this year (at least on Next-Gen), this badge on Bronze will unlock the ability to convert the wide majority of your lobs.
+Aerial Wizard: Although dunks are a bit difficult this year, this badge on Bronze will unlock the ability to convert the wide majority of your lobs.
 It is rarely worth it to have this badge on higher levels.

-Pro Touch: Timing can be a bit difficult to master on layups, but this badge will give you a boost if you are able to somewhat time your layups.
-On Bronze, this will give you enough of a boost to convert many more layups.
+Pro Touch: Timing can be a bit difficult to master on dunks and layups, but this badge will give you a boost if you are able to somewhat time your layups.
+On Bronze, this will give you enough of a boost to convert many more inside shots.